-- The person cannot engage in any substantial gainful activity because of a physical or mental condition.
+- They can’t engage in any substantial gainful activity because of a physical or mental condition.

-- A doctor determines the condition has lasted or the doctor expects it to last continuously for at least a year or lead to death.
+- A physician determines that the disability has lasted or can be expected to last continuously for at least a year or can lead to death.

 EITC and Public Benefit Programs

-Use the EITC Assistant to determine eligibility and estimate the amount of your credit.
+Use the EITC Assistant at irs.gov/eitc to determine eligibility and estimate the amount of your credit.